oracle/node-oracledb/doc/api.md

 they set the end-to-end tracing attributes so that current values are recorded by the database.

 Idle connections released back to a connection pool will retain the previous attribute values of that connection.
 This avoids the overhead of a round-trip to reset the values.
-The Oracle design assumption is that pools are actively used and have few idle connections.
 After getting a connection from a pool, an application that uses end-to-end tracing should set new values appropriately.

 When a Connection object is displayed, such as with `console.log()`, the end-to-end tracing attributes will show as `null` even if values